 Completed means the issue has been fixed but the customer hasn't confirmed yet.
 Closed means the ticket is fully completed and the customer has confirmed the resolution.
 Tickets typically move from Completed to Closed after customer confirmation.

-How do I track equipment in tickets?
+How do I add equipment details?

 Can I convert ticket work to billable items?